- Data extracted in December 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: December 2018.

 - 1.1 Share of turnover from e-sales around 18 % in 2016

 - 1.2 Wide variation in the share of e-sales among countries

 - 1.3 Enterprises using the web dominated in the area of e-sales

 - 1.4 The share of turnover from EDI-type sales is greater than that from web sales

-- 1.5 Cross border e-commerce sales not fully exploited by enterprises selling electronically (2015 survey)
+- 1.7 Cross-border web sales within the EU not fully exploited by enterprises

 - 2 Data sources and availability